pivoteur/biz/articles/staking.md

-By combining both with a reasonable approach, a short lock and amping staked assets incentivize investors to keep their assets in the protocol without penalizing them too harshly with the too far oft-promised awards that fail to materialize due to emerging situations that investors have seen far too many times.
+By combining both with a reasonable approach, a short lock and amping staked assets incentivize investors to keep their assets in the protocol without penalizing them too harshly with the too far oft promised awards that fail to materialize due to emerging situations that investors have seen far too many times.